MCUdude/MightyCore/README.md

 Click on the "Download ZIP" button.
 Extract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
 Create the "hardware" folder if it doesn't exist.
 Open Arduino IDE and a new category in the boards menu called "MightyCore" will show up.

-#### ATmega324PB
-If you plan to use the ATmega324PB you need the latest version of the Arduino toolchain.
-This toolchain is available through IDE 1.8.6 or newer.
-Here's how you install/enable the toolchain:
-  - Open the **Tools > Board > Boards Manager...** menu item.
-  - Wait for the platform indexes to finish downloading.
-  - The top is named **Arduino AVR boards**.
-Click on this item.
-  - Make sure the latest version is installed and selected
-  - Close the **Boards Manager** window.

 #### PlatformIO
-[PlatformIO](http://platformio.org) is an open-source ecosystem for IoT development and supports MightyCore.
+[PlatformIO](http://platformio.org) is an open-source ecosystem for IoT and embedded systems, and supports MightyCore.

 **See [PlatformIO.md](https://github.com/MCUdude/MightyCore/blob/master/PlatformIO.md) for more information.**

 ## Getting started with MightyCore
-Ok, so you've downloaded and installed MightyCore, but how do you get the wheels spinning?
-Here's a quick start guide:
 * Hook up your microcontroller as shown in the [pinout diagram](#pinout).
   - If you're not planning to use the bootloader (uploading code using a USB to serial adapter), the FTDI header and the 100 nF capacitor on the reset pin can be omitted.
-* Open the **Tools > Board** menu item, and select a MighyCore compatible microcontroller.
+* Open the **Tools > Board** menu item, select **MightyCore** and select your preferred target.
 * If the *BOD option* is presented, you can select at what voltage the microcontroller will shut down at.
 Read more about BOD [here](#bod-option).
 * Select your preferred pinout.
-Personally, I prefer the standard pinout because it's "cleaner", but the Bobuino pinout is better at Arduino UNO pin compatibility.
+Personally, Standard is the most logical one; Bobuino is better for Arduino UNO pin compatibility.
 Read more about the different pinouts [here](#pinouts).
 * Select your preferred clock frequency. **16 MHz** is standard on most Arduino boards.
 * Select what kind of programmer you're using under the **Programmers** menu.
 * If the *Variants* option is presented, you'll have to specify what version of the microcontroller you're using.
 E.g the ATmega1284 and the ATmega1284P have different device signatures, so selecting the wrong one will result in an error.
 * Hit **Burn Bootloader**.
-If an LED is connected to pin PB0, it should flash twice every second.
-* Now that the correct fuse settings are set and the bootloader burnt, you can upload your code in two ways:
+The LED pin will not toggle after the bootloader has been loaded.
-  - Disconnect your programmer tool, and connect a USB to serial adapter to the microcontroller, as shown in the [minimal setup circuit](#minimal-setup).
-Then select the correct serial port under the **Tools** menu, and click the **Upload** button.
-If you're getting some kind of timeout error, it means your RX and TX pins are swapped, or your auto reset circuity isn't working properly (the 100 nF capacitor on the reset line).
+* Disconnect the ISP programmer, and connect a USB to serial adapter to the target microcontroller shown in the [pinout diagram](#pinout).
+Select the correct serial port under the **Tools** menu, and click the **Upload** button.
+If you're getting a timeout error, it may be because the RX and TX pins are swapped, or the auto-reset circuit isn't working properly (the 100 nF capacitor and a 10k resistor on the reset line).
-  - Keep your programmer connected, and hold down the `shift` button while clicking **Upload**.
-This will erase the bootloader and upload your code using the programmer tool.

-Your code should now be running on your microcontroller!
-If you experience any issues related to bootloader burning or serial uploading, please use *[this forum post](https://forum.arduino.cc/index.php?topic=379427.0)* or create an issue on Github.
+Your code should now be running on the microcontroller!

 ## Wiring reference